Monday, April 7, 2025

 The Polys have polymorphic schizophrenia.
 Their settlement is Hamlet Hamlet.
 They’re the Vaisya caste creative members of society, who produce new ideas.
 The children from every clan on Alpha III M2 were born Polys, went to their common, central school as Polys, and became differentiated only in their 10th or 11th year., some do not actually have mental disorders at all.
 They sometimes work as merchants, builders, drivers, farmers or herders, but often avoid the other “tribes”.

 The Ob-Coms are obsessive-compulsive.
 They are clerks and office holders, money-lenders, bureaucrats and ritualistic functionaries, sometimes medics but never with original ideas.
 Their conservatism balances the radical quality of the Polys and offers stability.
+The Deps have clinical depression.
+Their town is Cotton Mather Estates, where they live "in endless dark gloom."
+They may occasionally orate to crowds that mostly ignore them.

 In addition to these groups in Dick’s novel novel, (which I have expanded upon a bit) one can imagine catatonics – teachers, shop-keepers, book-keepers, and sometimes animal breeders.
 The autistic are sometimes farmers, sometimes librarians, sometimes, temporary intermediaries between the other groups.
 Nymphomaniacs produce advertising for the Pares and Heebs with enough ambition to occasionally seek paying audiences.
 Inverts are often soldiers or guards.
 Masochists serve as maids and garbage collectors.
 There are of course others, as in POTUS 45, and “Moses” Mike Johnson.